Welcome!

 Membership

-For $30 per year, Friends of La Leche League members receive our online newsletter Continuum.
-Members are also eligible for members’ events (like our chats) and discounts in registration fees for Friends of La Leche League trips.
+For $30 per year (or $75 for three years), Friends of La Leche League members receive our online newsletter Continuum.
+Members are also eligible for members’ events (like our monthly chats) and discounts on registration fees for Friends of La Leche League trips.
 To join or renew your membership, please join here.

 Donations